Arch Body Pulse

 • Inhale: Inhale at the starting position.

-• Shoulder Mobility Issue: If you're having trouble with keeping your arms overhead, feel free to bend them and place your hands around your hands to focus your effort on working your spinal erectors.
+• Shoulder Mobility Issue: If you're having trouble with keeping your arms overhead due to poor shoulder mobility, feel free to bend them and place your hands around your head to lessen the load from your arms.

-• Scapular Engagement: Maintain scapular depression and retraction throughout the exercise for execution efficiency.
+• Scapular Engagement: Maintain scapular depression and a bit of retraction throughout the exercise for optimal performance.

 • Additional Information: